Marc Lasry: Career

-In 2023, Lasry entered an agreement to sell his 25% stake of the Bucks to Jimmy Haslam.
+In 2023, Lasry entered an agreement to sell his 25% stake of the Bucks to Dee and Jimmy Haslam.
+The NBA Board of Governors approved the sale on April 14, 2023.
+The following month Lasry announced a women's sports investment fund, Avenue Sports Fund, at SALT's New York iConnections conference.
+The fund is an investor in The Bay Golf Club of the TGL alongside Stephen Curry, Andre Iguodala, and Klay Thompson.

 Philanthropy

 In 2004, Lasry and his wife contributed support to the University of Pennsylvania and co-chaired the Penn Parent Leadership Committee.
 In 2005 they donated $5 million to Clark University for the construction of the "Cathy '83 and Marc '81 Lasry Center for Bioscience".

-Lasry served as a director of the 92nd Street Y and the Big Apple Circus and was a trustee of the Mount Sinai Hospital (Manhattan).
+Lasry served as a director of the 92nd Street Y and the Big Apple Circus and was a trustee of the Mount Sinai Hospital in Manhattan.

 In January 2016 Lasry participated in "Portfolios with Purpose," an annual stock selection contest in which participants pick portfolios on behalf of their favorite charities.

 In October 2017, Lasry, Dirk Ziff and Tim Sarnoff resigned from The Weinstein Company's board following the publication of a New York Times investigation into the claims against Mr. Weinstein.

 Personal life

 Lasry is married to Cathy Cohen and they have five children.
-Their son, Alex, worked for White House senior adviser Valerie Jarrett.
-In February 2021, Alex announced that he would be running for the Wisconsin Senate seat in 2022 as a Democrat.
-The Senate seat is currently held by Republican Ron Johnson.
+The family continues to practice some of the distinctive customs of the Moroccan Jewish community.
+Their son, Alex, worked for White House senior adviser Valerie Jarrett and was a candidate for the United States Senate in 2022.
 Their daughter, Samantha, was a staffer for congressman Rahm Emanuel.

 Lasry is a member of Kappa Beta Phi.

-Lasry is a major Democratic Party donor while considering a Democratic sweep in election “bad for stocks”.
-He backed Kamala Harris in the 2020 Democratic Presidential Primary, stating that he "would like to have somebody who’s in the middle" as the party's candidate.
+Lasry is a major Democratic Party donor while considering a Democratic sweep in election "bad for stocks".
+He backed Kamala Harris in the 2020 Democratic presidential primary, stating that he "would like to have somebody who's in the middle" as the party's candidate.

+Lasry was a board member of the 92nd Street Y.

-In 2019, Lasry played on the "Away" roster during the NBA All-Star Celebrity Game at the Bojangles' Coliseum in Charlotte, North Carolina.
+In 2019, Lasry played on the "Away" roster during the NBA All-Star Celebrity Game at the Bojangles Coliseum in Charlotte, North Carolina.